eadewusic/alu-machine_learning/math/advanced_linear_algebra/README.md

    chmod +x filename.py
    ```

-**Note: Refer to Linear Algebra Repo for making files executable on Windows**
+**Note: Refer to Linear Algebra directory in this Repo for making files executable on Windows**